-Figure 6.
-Trends in creek subpopulation segments of Colorado butterfly plant (Oenothera coloradensis) on Crow Creek (C), Diamond Creek (D), and Unnamed Creek (U) at F. E. Warren Air Force Base, Cheyenne, Wyoming, 1989-2021.
-Plots show curvilinear trends (lines) from generalized additive models with 95% confidence bands (grey shading), annual counts (points), and significant periods of increase (bold red lines) and decrease (bold blue lines).
+Figure 7.
+Trends in creek subpopulation segments of Colorado butterfly plant (Oenothera coloradensis) on Crow Creek (C), Diamond Creek (D), and Unnamed Creek (U) at F. E. Warren Air Force Base, Cheyenne, Wyoming, 1989-2022.
+In all panels, points indicate census counts, black lines show curvilinear trends (black line) generated with GAMs, and grey shading shows 95% confidence bands around the modeled relationship.
 Percent deviance explained (% d) is a measure of effect size similar to r2 for linear models.

 Table 1.
-Summary statistics for generalized additive models of trends in populations of Colorado butterfly plant (Oenothera coloradensis) at F.E.
-Warren Air Force Base, Wyoming, 1989-2021.
-Shown are data for the population, creek subpopulations, and creek segments (population column); p-value for the smoothed effect of year (p) indicating if trends are significantly curvilinear compared to linear; effective degrees of freedom estimated in the model (edf) indicating the complexity of the curvilinear trend; and the percent deviance explained (% d) as a measure of effect size similar to r2 in linear models.
+Summary statistics from GAMs of population size over time for Colorado butterfly plant (Oenothera coloradensis) at F.E.
+Warren Air Force Base, Wyoming, 1989-2022.
+Shown are data from models using data for the base-wide population, creek populations, and creek segment sub-populations.
+P-value for the smoothed effect of year indicates if trends are significantly curvilinear compared to linear; effective degrees of freedom for the smoothed effect of year (edf) indicates the complexity of the curvilinear trend in a model; and the percent deviance explained (% d) is a measure of effect size similar to r2 in linear models. ‘k’ indicates the number of mesh points that were used in the smoothed effect of year in each model.